 Normally, elder needs a rich and damp soil.
 Its natural habitat is on river banks and in wet woodlands.

-Nowadays you find elder almost anywhere.
+But you can find elder almost anywhere.
 It is a very common shrub, often colonising new open ground.
 It is even found growing through gaps in paving or walls.